EggOrg/KoolHost/DOCUMENTATION.md

 | Short code | ✔ | ❔ |

 ## Why you should use it

 As said by our features list, KoolHost offers a competitive advantage over other file hosting companies.

+## Hosting

+Hosting KoolHost on your own computer is extremely dangerous, as a user could write, read or remove files from anywhere on your computer.
+Using a host such as ReplIT or Bluehost, though, is a much safer option.